For good deals on cheap 223 rem ammo go to

-I have found that in my Savage Model 12 Low Profile varmint rifle, the 60 grain Hornady SP bullet in front of 22.8 grains of IMR 3031 powder delivers top accuracy.
+In a Savage Model 12 Low Profile varmint rifle we reviewed on Guns and Shooting Online, the 60 grain Hornady SP bullet in front of 22.8 grains of IMR 3031 powder delivered top accuracy.
 This is a maximum load.
 The MV of this load is given as 3000 fps using Winchester cases and WSR primers.

 Remember that the .223 Remington is a varmint cartridge.
-Despite its success as a military cartridge (where it produces "casualties"--not necessarily quick kills), it is not a big game cartridge and should not be used for hunting deer and antelope.
-Shooting a 55 grain bullet, its optimum game weight is only about 19 pounds at 200 yards.
+Despite its success as a military cartridge (where it produces "casualties," not necessarily quick kills), it is not a big game cartridge and should not be used for hunting deer and antelope.
+Shooting a 55 grain bullet, the bullet weight for which the cartridge was designed, its optimum game weight is only about 19 pounds at 200 yards.

-Note: A full length article about the .223 Remington can be found on the Rifle Cartridge Page.
+Note: A full length article about the .223 Remington can be found on the Rifle Cartridges page.

 Copyright 2004, 2016 by Chuck Hawks.
 All rights reserved.